 MSc in Global Health PolicyApply Now

-Welcome to the web pages for the taught Masters programme in Global Health Policy, which is delivered by staff from the Global Public Health Unit.
+Welcome to the web pages for the taught Masters programme in Global Health Policy, which is delivered by staff from the Global Health Policy Unit.
 These pages provide key information about this exciting and innovative MSc.

 Welcome message from the Programme Director